Signs of Glute Dysfunction and its Corrective Rehab

 Phase 3

-First exercise is done in a plank position with one leg off the ground and knee flexed to 90 degrees.
-Extend the hip squeezing through the glutes for 3 sets of 10 reps a side.
-Second exercise is side bridge with hip abduction 3 sets of 10 reps a side.
-Third exerise is one legged glute bridge 3 sets of 10 reps per side.
+First exercise is done in a plank position with one leg off the ground and the knee flexed to 90 degrees.
+Extend the hip, squeezing through the gluteus medius and glute max to activate the glute muscle group, performing 3 sets of 10 reps per side.